nemethconsulting/writing-samples/docs/index.md

-# Technical and Marketing Writing Samples for Jason Nemeth
+# Technical and Marketing Writing Samples by Jason Nemeth

 1. API Documentation: